Prostitution in Belgium: Proposed reforms

-There have been a number of draft bills proposing changes to the existing prostitution laws.
-Proposals from the pro-prostitution camp have included licensing brothels and giving special status within the law to sex-workers.
-The anti-prostitution lobby proposals have included the banning of windows and criminalisation of paying for sexual services (as stated in the Nordic Model).
+Before the decriminalisation of prostitution in 2022, there were a number of draft bills proposing changes to the previous prostitution laws.
+Proposals from the pro-prostitution camp included licensing brothels and giving special status within the law to sex-workers.
+The anti-prostitution camp proposals included the banning of window prostitution and criminalisation of paying for sexual services (as stated in the Nordic Model).

-Reforms in 2022
+Decriminalisation

-A law passed in March 2022 by the Federal Parliament decriminalised their work and third parties who make sex work possible (for example accountants, banks and "chauffeurs").
-It also allows some advertising by sex-workers.
+A law passed in March 2022 by the Federal Parliament decriminalised sex work and third parties who make sex work possible (for example accountants, banks and "chauffeurs").
+It also allowed some advertising by sex workers.
 This law came into effect on 1 June 2022.
-The new law also gives sex workers rights in terms of status, social protection, and healthcare, like other self-employed workers.
+The new law also gives sex workers' rights in terms of status, social protection, and healthcare, like other self-employed workers.
 The new law included (but was not limited to): social security, unemployment, access to health care and parental leave.

+Employment rights

+Belgium enacted a labour law in December 2024 granting sex workers the same social rights as other employees, including the ability to sign employment contracts and access social security benefits.
+Employers must undergo a criminal background check and obtain a license to hire sex workers legally.

+While the law aims to decriminalize specific aspects of the industry and provide protections, it has faced criticism for potentially benefiting pimps and traffickers and not adequately supporting migrant sex workers and victims of human trafficking.

 Local control

 Municipalities can impose local regulation on public order or morality grounds.
 Generally, these powers were little used until the 2000s, most preferring an "unregulated tolerance" approach.

 In the 2000s the municipalities took different approaches to regulation.
 Some, such as Liège and Ghent, banned window prostitution or moved it out of its traditional locations in the city centres.
-Others, such as Antwerp totally restructured its red-light district and heavily regulated it.
-Seraing is planning to build a new 'Eros Centre' to replace the existing windows.
+Others, such as Antwerp, totally restructured its red-light district and heavily regulated it.

 History

-Prostitution was known to exist in what is now Belgium since the middle ages.
+Prostitution was known to exist in what is now Belgium since the Middle Ages.
 Regulation of prostitutes was introduced during the Burgundian regime (1384–1482) but often ignored.
 In Brussels, the public executioner was tasked with controlling the trade in the city.

-During the French regime (1794–1814) prostitutes were required to have mandatory health checks in hospitals.
+During the French regime (1794–1814) prostitutes were required to undergo mandatory health checks in hospitals.
 After the Belgian Revolution brought about independence in 1830, the regulations set up by the French continued.
-In 1844 identity cards were issued to prostitutes and twice weekly medical check-ups were required.
+In 1844, identity cards were issued to prostitutes and twice weekly medical check-ups were required.

 The "White Slave Scandal" ("affaire des petite Anglaises") in 1880/1881 brought prostitution in Brussels into the spotlight.
 Over 40 minors, mainly English girls, were found to be working in brothels after being lured to Brussels with promises of work in bars and nightclubs.
 As well as those involved being prosecuted, the Mayor and Head of Police in Brussels were forced to resign.

 During WW1, the occupying Germans took over control of prostitution.
-In an attempt to prevent the spread of STIs amongst their troops, the trade was strictly regulated and girls forced to undergo regular health checks.
+In an attempt to prevent the spread of STIs amongst their troops, the trade was strictly regulated and women forced to undergo regular health checks.